-And after they had granted cert on the case, the Justices had second thoughts about hearing my case because it was based on a direction that the Justices were not prepared to
+And after they had granted cert on the case, the Justices had second thoughts about hearing my case because it was based on a direction that the Justices were not prepared to go at that time and entertain an all -- array of integrated facilities.
+So they actually went to Chief Justice Earl Warren and explained to him that my case should be sent back to Georgia because it is not the best case to entertain an argument on integration.

-Chief Justice Earl Warren knew that I was a law student from Alabama and that if the case stood as it did, with me being convicted in the highest court of Virginia for trespass, that the state Bar would never give me a license; that I never would practice in Alabama.
+6 Chief Justice Earl Warren knew that I was a law student 7 from Alabama and that if the case stood as it did, with me being 8 convicted in the highest court of Virginia for trespass, that 9 the state Bar would never give me a license; that I never would 10 practice in Alabama.
 So it was Chief Justice Earl Warren --

-And I know this from a research that was done by a Stanford University law student who had been a newspaper reporter for the Minneapolis or St. Paul daily newspaper.
-And her professor was the son-in-law of my mother's next-door neighbor who lived in Tuskegee, and he had suggested to her that she research the background on how the Court arrived at deciding my case.
-She even went to Washington and spoke with clerks and everyone.
+11 And I know this from a research that was done by a 12 Stanford University law student who had been a newspaper 13 reporter for the Minneapolis or St. Paul daily newspaper.
+And 14 her professor was the son-in-law of my mother's next-door 15 neighbor who lived in Tuskegee, and he had suggested to her that 16 she research the background on how the Court arrived at deciding 17 my case.
+She even went to Washington and spoke with clerks and 18 everyone.